-Multifamily market fundamentals, which include factors such as vacancy rates and rents, remained positive during the first quarter of 2022, due to pent up demand for multifamily housing stemming from a rebounding economy, including increasing job growth, higher wages and an elevated level of household savings.
+Multifamily market fundamentals, which include factors such as vacancy rates and rents, remained positive during the second quarter of 2022, primarily due to pent-up demand for multifamily housing stemming from ongoing job growth, higher wages, and favorable demographics.

 - Vacancy rates.
-Based on preliminary third-party data, we estimate that the national multifamily vacancy rate for institutional investment-type apartment properties was 4.8% as of March 31, 2022, compared with 5.0% as of December 31, 2021, and 6.0% as of March 31, 2021.
-The national multifamily vacancy rate remains below its average rate of about 6% over the last 10 years. - Rents.
-Based on preliminary third-party data, we estimate that effective rents increased by 2.0% during the first quarter of 2022 compared with an increase of 3.0% during the fourth quarter of 2021 and an increase of 0.5% during the first quarter of 2021.
-We expect annualized rent growth for 2022 will be between 4.0% and 5.0%.
+Based on preliminary third-party data, we estimate that the national multifamily vacancy rate for institutional investment-type apartment properties was 4.8% as of June 30, 2022, unchanged from March 31, 2022, but down from an estimated 5.5% as of June 30, 2021.
+The national multifamily vacancy rate remained below its average rate of about 5.3% over the last 10 years. - Rents.
+Based on preliminary third-party data, we estimate that effective rents increased by 2.5% during the second quarter of 2022 compared with an increase of 2.0% during the first quarter of 2022 and an increase of 3.0% during the second quarter of 2021.
+We expect annualized rent growth for 2022 will be between 6.0% and 7.0%.

 Vacancy rates and rents are important to loan performance because multifamily loans are generally repaid from the cash flows generated by the underlying property.
-Several years of improvement in these fundamentals helped to increase property values in most metropolitan areas.
-Based on preliminary multifamily property sales data, transaction volumes for early 2022 remained elevated with capitalization rates holding steady; however, annual sales volume is not expected to reach the level achieved in 2021.
-Nevertheless, we believe commercial real estate investors will remain interested in the multifamily sector this year, despite rising interest rates, due to continued strong fundamentals.
+Several years of improvement in these fundamentals have helped to increase property values in most metropolitan areas.
+Based on preliminary multifamily property sales data, transaction volumes for early 2022 remained elevated, with capitalization rates staying low.
+While we expect market fundamentals will lead commercial real estate investors to remain interested in the multifamily sector this year despite higher interest rates, we do not expect annual sales to reach 2021 levels.